SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-application-metrics.md

 There are two major sections:

-- [Scraping metrics](#scraping-metrics) which describes how to send your application metrics to sumo
+- [Scraping metrics](#scraping-metrics) which describes how to send your application metrics to Sumo Logic
 - [Metrics modifications](#metrics-modifications) which describes how to filter metrics and rename both metrics and metric metadata

 ## Scraping metrics